 Grants could support programs such as public education to prevent pharmaceuticals from entering waterways, technical assistance to help growers protect groundwater, and partnerships to reduce litter and graffiti.

-To receive notifications for all of the Valley Water’s upcoming grant cycles, please sign up to our listserv.
+Sign up to receive notifications for all of the Valley Water’s upcoming grant cycles: [email protected]

 Status for projects awarded through FY18 is listed in the attached table.